marco262/my_wiki/data/dragon_heist/tea-party-with-tomassin.md

 ### Chess Minigame

-Skill challenge, best of three.
+Skill challenge, best of five.
 Contested Intelligence (Chess) checks, each prefaced with another check to possibly gain advantage on the Intelligence (Chess) check:

 * History, to identify opening moves
 * Deception, to feint